dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 - 2016-03-23-intro-to-immutable-js
 ---

-**TL;DR:** In the first part of the Glossary of Modern JS Concepts series, gain an understanding of _functional programming_, _reactive programming_, and _functional reactive programming_.
-We'll learn about purity, statefulness and statelessness, immutability and mutability, imperative and declarative programming, higher-order functions, observables, and the FP, RP, and FRP paradigms.
+**TL;DR:** In the first part of the Glossary of Modern JS Concepts series, we'll gain an understanding of _functional programming_, _reactive programming_, and _functional reactive programming_.
+To do so, we'll learn about purity, statefulness and statelessness, immutability and mutability, imperative and declarative programming, higher-order functions, observables, and the FP, RP, and FRP paradigms.

 ---

 ## Introduction

-Modern JavaScript has experienced massive proliferation over the last few years and shows no signs of slowing.
+Modern JavaScript has experienced massive proliferation over recent years and shows no signs of slowing.
 Numerous concepts appearing in JS blogs and documentation are still unfamiliar to many front-end developers.
-In this post series, we'll take a look at intermediate and advanced fundamental concepts in the front-end programming landscape and explore how they apply to modern JavaScript.
+In this post series, we'll learn intermediate and advanced concepts in the current front-end programming landscape and explore how they apply to modern JavaScript.

 ---